 Getting a remote job can actually be great for testing your way into self-employment—seeing how well you’d manage your time, stay motivated and productive working from home, coffee shops or a co-working space.
 Today, countless people are landing remote jobs for these reasons (and more).

-Now, I’m turning today’s guest post about how to land a remote job, over to John.
+Now, I’m turning today’s guest post about how to get a remote job, over to John.
 Enjoy!

-Learning how to land a remote job is no more difficult than getting a regular job you’ll like, it’s just different.
+Learning how to get a remote job is no more difficult than getting a regular job you’ll like, it’s just different.

 When I tell people that I work remotely, and that I manage a team of people from my backyard, I always get the same response: “how did you land that gig!”
 Most people are asking in a rhetorical way, but plenty of people follow up with “no really, how did you land that gig”.